BravingTheBacklog/bravingthebacklog.github.io/_posts/2021-03-01-what-im-playing-no-113.md

 I could gush and ramble on about Persona 5 Strikers for longer, but I think I'll wrap it up here.
 If the amount of time I spent playing it this week didn't make it obvious, I really enjoyed this game.
-My final playtime was 46:38, and a bit sad it's over to be honest.
+My final playtime was 46:38, and I'm a bit sad it's over to be honest.
 I'm planning to get 100% trophy completion for this game though, so I don't have to say good-bye just yet!